 Have you heard of scanimation?
 It involves a form of optical illusion used to trick the eye into seeing movement.

-You get the cool effect of seeing animals appear to move as you turn the page.
-And children may well want to jump up and copy the way the animals move for themselves, which is sure to entertain the entire family.
+You get the remarkable effect of seeing animals appear to move as you turn the page.
+Children may want to jump up and copy the way the animals move for themselves, which is sure to entertain the entire family.

 If you have a baby who’s too small to jump around, they’ll still benefit from the mental stimulation of these “moving” images.